 Conflict-free rings are a great way to show your love and support for ethical trade practices.
 Diamonds from conflict-free mines have fewer hands than colored stones, which means less labor and environmental impact.
 You can also ask dealers about the origin of a particular gem – most can tell you!
 Some of the more popular colored gems come from countries with poor working conditions and human rights abuses, so you should be extra careful when choosing a diamond.

-Clean origin has a variety of pre-selected combinations, including the three-stone ring, and even offers custom design options.
-Stackable boho engagement rings have become popular in recent years, and the trend is here to stay.
+Clean origin has a variety of pre-selected combinations, including the three-stone ring, and even offers custom design options. engagement rings omaha, ne have become popular in recent years, and the trend is here to stay.
 Whether you’re buying for yourself or a loved one, you’ll want a ring that tells a story about your relationship and personality.
 The next step is to decide how much your fiance wants to spend on the engagement ring.

 When looking for a ring, consider the cost.
 Some diamonds are quite expensive, so choosing a conflict-free ring is the best way to show your love for the earth without compromising your wallet.
 It’s also important to check the origin of the stone.
 A gem that comes from a mine may not be as beautiful or as ethical as a synthetic one.
 Purchasing an ethically sourced ring will help you avoid the associated costs and ensure that you choose a diamond of high quality.